roses are red violets are blue

 I worked steadily, rewrite after rewrite, and was ready to recite my work the morning of V Day.
 It was my magnum opus.
 Visions of beatniks had danced in my head, with the ghosts of Goethe, Shelley and Byron.
 A poem that would eclipse the power and profundity of every poem that had preceded it.
 I was no longer mere dandruff on the shoulders of giants.
 Now I was a giant; I’d make Fiona melt.

 But how and where to deliver my verse?

 There were five people ahead of me when I got into line, holding Fiona’s poem in my moist hand.
-Things were moving nicely until a plump junior executive in a bad suit ordered hot breakfast bagels and pour-overs for four.
-The chunky bastard had slowed down the line.
-People were looking at their watches, and tapping their toes.
+And things moved nicely until a plump junior executive, in a bad suit, slowed things down by ordering hot breakfast bagels and pour-overs for four.
+People checked their watches, and tapped their toes.
 That’s when self-doubt set in.
-The longer I waited, however, the more I wanted to run.
+The longer I waited, the more I wanted to run.
 But I finally made it to the counter to face Fiona, and caught myself staring once more at the valentine tattoo on her cheek.

 Fellow employees snuck peeks over their shoulders.

-“I mean I want a double Americano,” I said.
+“I mean, I want a double Americano,” I said.

 “Yup,” Wendy snickered, pressing the espresso.

 “Are you stalking me?”

 “For some guys, just showing up amounts to stalking.
 Are you one of them?”

 “Pffft, of course not.”
 I shoved the poem into my pocket.
 “I’m a writer, a poet.
 I belong in a coffeehouse.”